- How we collect information about you when you use our services

 - We may collect and process the following personally identifiable information about you:

-Information which you may submit to us including your name, address, telephone number and email address.
-This includes information provided at the time of registering to use our website and/or any of our services, subscribing to our services (including services not provided solely via our websites), posting material or requesting further services.
-Such information includes verification details that you provide to us in order to access and use specific features of our services, such as verification details provided to us in order to access our conferencing, audio or online services.
+Information which you may submit to us including your name, address, employer, job title, telephone number and email address.
+This includes information provided at the time of registering to use our website and/or any of our services, subscribing to our services (including services not provided solely via our websites), posting material, attendance at events, information sharing or requesting further services.
+Such information includes verification details that you provide to us in order to access and use specific features of our services.

-- Debit/credit card information, banking details and any other relevant payment information necessary for us to process your order or to manage your service.
+- Payment information necessary for us to process your order or to manage your service.

-- Where you are an existing customer, additional information which your company has provided – such as your company’s name and address, your employee position, or your email short name/address.
+- Where you are an existing member, additional information which your company has provided – such as your company’s name and address, your employee position, or your email short name/address.

 - If you contact us by phone, email or otherwise, a record of that communication